JoshMarler/react-juce/docs/guides/Integrating_Your_Project.md

 ## Native Code

 Because we've already added the Blueprint module to our Projucer project, we can jump straight into the code on the native side.
-Part of the native Blueprint API is a particularly important class called `blueprint::ReactApplicationRoot`.
+Part of the native Blueprint API is a particularly important class called `reactjuce::ReactApplicationRoot`.
 This class is mostly just a `juce::Component`, and in that way you should think about using it the same way you might use a `juce::Slider` in your application.

 For example, let's suppose that we have our `MainComponent` or our `AudioProcessorPluginEditor` at the top of our project: